 If you want a job in law enforcement, an online bachelor’s degree in criminal justice from Penn Foster College can help you take the first steps toward preparing to be a competitive prospect.
 Becoming a police officer, investigator, or police dispatcher may not require you to complete a degree, but your degree can help you build foundational knowledge and skills that can give you the confidence and credentials to stand out.
 Those working in this area of criminal justice can see an average salary of around $61,600 depending on your role, your experience, and where you live.

 If a job in the court system sounds more your speed, your degree could help you prepare for a range of careers from bailiff to court clerk, case administrator, courtroom assistant, and more.
 You’ll play a vital role in the process of the justice system while having a career that may have more steady and predictable hours than law enforcement.
 Bailiffs are law enforcement officers who maintain safety and order in courtrooms and can earn an average entry-level salary of $45,760.
-A court clerk, on the other hand, might earn between $38,770 and $43,970 depending on where they work.

 If you’re looking for a more active role, becoming a correctional officer could be the perfect fit.
 Correctional officers are responsible for overseeing individuals who’ve been arrested, from those awaiting trial to those who are incarcerated.
 Enforcing the rules is a must during every shift, and you can find yourself doing tasks like transporting inmates or even conducting searches to ensure the rules are being followed.
 Corrections officers can earn between $31,140 and $76,760 depending on where they work.